 Honey Bees in Buildings

 When a swarm enters a building, it begins to build combs of wax in which to rear young bees and store honey.
 Only at this time, when the bees first enter, can they be killed without having to open the wall and remove large quantities of dead bees, wax, and honey.
-If the colony has been in place for a month, it must be removed after it is killed, to prevent problems from the odors of decaying bees.
-However, the other insect pests penetrate the wall, and they are released within the wall as combs melt or are demolished by other insects or mice.
+If the colony has been in place for a month, it must be removed after it is killed to prevent problems from the odors of decaying bees.
+The other insects penetrate the wall and are released within the wall as combs melt or are demolished by other insects or mice.

 Moreover, insecticides are the safest and most suitable materials for killing bees in buildings.
 Do not use fumigants or other poisonous or flammable compounds.
 Carbaryl (Sevin), chlordane, lindane, and malathion are the most suitable.
 All of them are toxic to humans and must have been used with care according to the directions on the container label.